jgrayson-apl/NYC_StreetTrees/README.md

 # Street Trees of New York City

 This application displays the 2015 Street Tree Census for NYC and allows for filtering by tree species and diameter.
-Additionally, we calculate summary information about the biggest tree, most common type, and average size for a user defined area of interest defined either interactively or by street address.
+Additionally, we calculate summary information about the biggest tree, most common type, and average size for an area of interest defined either interactively or by street address.

 > Data provided by Department of Parks and Recreation (DRP).